Capillary force-driven particle orientation in rod networks: Materials and methods

 \subsection{Rheological measurements}

-A stress-controlled rheometer MCR702 (Anton Paar) with an 8 mm top plate and a 50 mm bottom plate geometry was used to perform oscillatory measurements.
-A double motor setup was used for enhanced sensitivity.
+Due to the limited sample quantity, a stress-controlled rheometer MCR702 (Anton Paar) with a plate-plate geometry of 8~mm diameter (PP08) was used to perform oscillatory measurements.
+The TwinDrive rheometer was measured in separate motor transducer mode for enhanced sensitivity.
 All amplitude sweeps were conducted at an angular frequency of 10 rad/s.
-Frequency sweeps with a shear strain of 0.005~\% ensured the frequency independence of the gel structures between 0.1 rad/s and 10 rad/s.
-The oscillatory stress sweeps were performed with a maximum stress of 20 Pa below the yield stress.
+Frequency sweeps with a shear strain of 0.005\% ensured the frequency independence of the gel structures between 0.1 rad/s and 10 rad/s, as shown in the supplemental data Fig.~S2, with solid-like behavior ($G^{\prime}$ > $G^{\prime\prime}$).
+The relaxation time is much longer than the experiment time (when excluding factors such as evaporation) as the capillary force between particles is much stronger than factors such as the thermal fluctuation.
+Viscosity measurements for bulk liquid and suspension without secondary liquid were performed from 0.1~to 10~s$^{-1}$ with a duration of 10~s per point, with a top geometry of PP25 to ensure trustworthy measurement.

 The sample was loaded onto the rheometer with a spatula.
 The top plate was lowered to a gap of 3 mm, after which the compression was recorded.
-The top plate was then lowered to the trim position of 1.025~mm, 25~$\mathrm{\mu}$m above the measuring position, with a uniaxial velocity of 19.75~$\mathrm{\mu}$m/s.
+The top plate was then lowered to the trim position of 1.025~mm, 25~$\mathrm{\mu}$m above the measuring position, with an uniaxial velocity of 19.75~$\mathrm{\mu}$m/s.
 This allowed the extra sample at the edges to be scraped off prior to other measurements.
-Afterwards, the top plate was lowered to the measurement gap of 1 mm.
-The normal force, i.e., the thrust on the plate, was recorded during both the gap lowering and oscillating experiments.
+Afterward, the top plate was lowered to the measurement gap of 1 mm.
+The normal force, i.e., the thrust on the plate, was recorded during both the gap-lowering and oscillating experiments.